gomathishankar28/ms4_bubbles/README.md

 *   As an administrator, I should allow registered users to log out so that unauthorized accesses are prevented.

 *   As an administrator, I would like to have field level validations on the contact entry so that incorrect or incomplete information is avoided.

+*   As a customer, I should be able to place orders even without signing into the site.

+*   As a customer, I should be able to sign in, to access personalised information

 # User Experience Design